akash-madugundi/FAQ_django/README.md

     curl -X POST http://localhost:8000/api/faqs/create/ -H "Content-Type: application/json" -d "{\"question\": \"What is the capital of India?\", \"answer\": \"New Delhi\"}"
     ```
   #### Using Postman
-  - Goto Body -> Select raw -> Attach question and answer using key-value in JSON format, then run this command-
+  - Goto Body -> Select raw -> Attach question and answer using key-value in JSON format, then POST using url-
     ```bash
     http://localhost:8000/api/faqs/create/
     ```